danilobatistaqueiroz/tcp-server/README.md

 # TCP Server

-**How to use**

-**Running using the jar**
+**Running using the jar file**

 You can download the jar file and run:
-download the jar file in: https://github.com/danilobatistaqueiroz/tcp-server/build/distributions/prova.zip
+Download the jar file in: https://github.com/danilobatistaqueiroz/tcp-server/build/distributions/prova.zip
-extract the file
+Extract the file

-run the server (choose a port, eg. 8888): `./prova/bin/prova 8888`
+Run the server (choose a port, eg. 8888):
+Using Linux:  `./prova/bin/prova 8888`
+Using Windows:  `prova\bin\prova 8888`

+Run the client:
+Open another shell and type: `telnet localhost 8888`
+Type the querylength and the query, for example: `3:mib`
+To exit, type: `.`

 **Building and running**